Two lost children search for their mother

 I sniffed the air.
 There was a strange aroma, but not one of smoke.
 “There's gotta be a reason," I said again.

 Tearing my gaze from the floating bodies, I looked around, praying with all my heart that I’d see Momma coming — coming to the rescue in her big black Cadillac.
-Instead, all I could see was a copse of ill-grown trees covered with stringy moss that hung from the branches like tattered shreds of gray cloth.
+Instead, all I could see was a group of ill-grown trees covered with stringy moss that hung from the branches like tattered shreds of gray cloth.
 "What is this place?
 Where are we?"

 “Jack, come on!”
 She pulled at me again.
 “They smell!
 They smell like rotten eggs.”